mkgold/kinfrastructures2/kinfrastructures2-syllabus_edited.md

 * Lisa Parks, “‘Stuff You Can Kick’: Toward a Theory of Media Infrastructures” *Between Humanities and the Digital*, edited by Patrik Svensson and David Theo Goldberg, The MIT Press: Cambridge, Massachusetts, 2015, pp. 355-373.
 PDF file.

-* Edwards, Paul N. "Platforms are Infrastructures on Fire." *Your Computer is On Fire*, edited by Thomas S. Mullaney et al., The MIT Press: Cambridge, Massachusetts, 2021, pp. 314-336.
-PDF file.

 * Liu, Alan.
 “Drafts for Against the Cultural Singularity (book in progress).”
 2016. doi:10.21972/G2B663. https://dev-liu-english-ucsb-edu-v01.pantheonsite.io/drafts-for-against-the-cultural-singularity.